ibm-cloud-architecture/refarch-kc/docs/pre-requisites.md

 ## Get docker

-Get [docker engine and install](https://docs.docker.com/install/) it (if not done yet.)
+Get [docker engine and install](https://docs.docker.com/install/) it (if not yet done).
 To verify docker runs fine use the command `docker version`.
 We run on v19.03 community edition.

-or use one of the packaged solution like on Centos
+or use one of the packaged solution like on Centos:

 ```
 yum install docker